vikmary/fasttext-langdetect/README.md

 # fasttext-langdetect
-This library is a wrapper for the language detection model trained on fasttext by Facebook.
-For more information, please visit: https://fasttext.cc/docs/en/language-identification.html
+This library is a fork of a wrapper for the language detection model trained on fasttext by Facebook.
+The fork introduces:
+- dependency on fasttext-wheel instead of fasttext because of installation issues of fasttext for PEP517.

+For more information on fasttext, please visit: https://fasttext.cc/docs/en/language-identification.html

 ## Supported languages